Running a quick example

 After the run is complete, the outputs directory can be found in the directory you ran RAITAP from.

-It will contain the run’s metadata, as well as the transparency assessment (attributions and visualisations).
+It will contain the run's metadata, the transparency assessment (attributions and visualisations), the robustness assessment (adversarial examples, per-sample verdicts, and an image-pair visualisation), and a PDF report under reports/.
 Refer to the Understanding outputs page for more details.